manu-silicon/xenko-docs/manual/getting-started/CreateProject.md

   >**Note:** All the parameters that you created can be modified later using Xenko Game Studio.

-Now, your project is ready.
-We can add some components to the game using the [Xenko Game Studio](game-studio-interface.md).
+Now, your project is ready. you can now add some components to the game using the [Xenko Game Studio](game-studio-interface.md).